ringarochkryss/artstore/README.md

 of high value to journalists.

 ### Design
 * **The dots:** The theme for the design is pink dots.
-It's fun and happy and in the same time a white background and black buttons is trying to not steal the show to much.
-Pink dot's is decorating the top of the site -even in admin and the navigation buttons is also -pink dots.
+Therefore - pink dot's is decorating the top of the site -even in admin and the navigation buttons is just larger -pink dots.
+Between the top and bottom the content has a white background and mainly black buttons to not compete with the art content.

 * **Header :**A large header in a thin curvy type -also here alerts are displayed when needed.